 4) Research how UK pensions are taxed in France

-Government service pension income, however, remains liable only to UK tax and is not directly taxable in France (you still include it as part of your taxable income but then receive a tax credit).
+For residents of France, UK state pensions, occupational and personal pensions, and annuities are taxable in France, not the UK.
+Government service pension income remains liable only to UK tax and is not directly taxable in France (you still include it with your taxable income but receive a tax credit).

 You do not pay social charges on pension income if you are not subject to the French healthcare system and/or you have Form S1.